PLAST-Community/PLAST/README.md

 We will open up streams to get started with and develop in parallel see dedicated channels on the [PLAST community on Slack](https://plastcommunity.slack.com):
 - Work processes (a pattern language of the PLAST project?)see and comment the [PLAST Work Process Draft Document](https://docs.google.com/document/d/1hSe7V8whwuetsTSvtpqkPzVJW6EA37kK682WZCzL_EI/edit)
 - Set of tools (interface type wiki, semantic database, discussion space) see and comment the [PLAST Tools Needs & Possibilities Google Doc](https://docs.google.com/document/d/1thN4hW_JQ2VE9a1IGjM_EJLnHGAmZpiuYmmvok7Ykhw/edit)
-- Semantic / systemic interpretation elements (to write systemic stories)
+- Semantic / systemic interpretation elements (to decode, encode, write systemic stories)
 - Orientation engine/tools (to navigate across levels of understanding and semiotic relationships) and hermeneutical approach

 We intend to develop a base infrastructure so that work can start with minimal set up / work / learning curve, and to get people / communities to engage, and a set of structuring principles so that things can be reconfigured and structured along the way, and so that the project can scale.